Pet & Dog Friendly Holidays with a Hot Tub in the UK

 Swanage Coastal Park

-Is Dorset a good place for a dog-friendly break?
+Is Dorset a good place for a pet friendly break?
 Absolutely!
 And we think Swanage Coastal Park offers exceptional dog-friendly accommodation.

-It also boasts tons of dog-friendly pubs handily dotted along scenic walks and when it comes to canine-friendly attractions you’ll be spoilt for choice!
+It also boasts tons of pubs that allow dogs handily dotted along scenic walks and when it comes to canine-friendly attractions you’ll be spoilt for choice!

 Redbrick Woodland Lodges